pupal-deep-learning/PuPal-Beta/README.md

 python pupal-webcam.py
 ```

-Your webcam devices will be listed and you will be asked to selected and introduce the device number you want to use.
+Your webcam devices will be listed and you will be asked to select and introduce the device number you want to use.
-Typically it will be 0 for built-in webcams, but if you have more than one webcam selected between 0 or 1.
+Typically it will be 0 for built-in webcams, but if you have more than one webcam select between 0 or 1.

 It will also give you an option to save the results into a text file which you can use to analyse the results.

-Selected the best distance and position from the webcam so that proper measurements can be recorded.
+Select the best distance and position from the webcam so that proper measurements can be recorded.

 The webcam live video will be visible as well as the predictons and ratios being calculated.
 This will help you to select the best webcam position and distance and show you what the app is measuring.